CLARIAH/clariah-mediasuite/README.md

 - [**labo-components**](https://github.com/CLARIAH/labo-components) - the front-end components that determine the dynamic content of the website, such as search results
 - [**labo-workspace-components**](https://github.com/CLARIAH/labo-workspace-components) - the front-end components that handle the user's personal workspace, for example bookmarking results and saving queries

 The source code repositories are private.
 The Clariah Media Suite makes use of a number of APIs, also stored in private repositories.
+The disclosure of said repositories is currently being assessed.

 ## Installation
 For installation instructions, request access to the [source repository](https://github.com/beeldengeluid/clariah-mediasuite).